 - Drafting newsletters and other electronic communications;

 - Writing short commentaries and blogs, with a focus on summarizing research and policy information so it is understandable to a broad audience;

 - Supporting and potentially co-authoring policy briefs;

 - Developing written and graphical presentations of research;

-Duties will also include substantive administrative functions including, but not limited to:
+The position also includes substantial administrative assistance, including but not limited to:

-- Preparing for and taking notes at special events and meetings;
+- Preparing for special events and meetings as well taking notes;

 - Coordinating schedules with external partners for meetings and events;

 Salary is commensurate with experience.
-CLASP offers exceptional benefits, including two health insurance options, dental insurance, life and long-term disability insurance, long term care insurance, a 403(b) retirement program, flexible spending accounts and generous vacation, sick leave, and holiday schedules.
+CLASP offers exceptional benefits, including several health insurances options, dental insurance, life and long-term disability insurance, long-term care insurance, a 403(b)-retirement program, flexible spending accounts and generous vacation, paid sick leave, paid family and medical leave, and holiday schedules.